Sustainability

 We use the following steps to identify and manage sustainability risks throughout our supply chain.

 - For suppliers classified as “high-risk suppliers” as a result of the survey, we conduct interviews to confirm whether or not they plan to make improvements regarding evaluation items (e.g. human rights) that we consider important, and conduct on-site audits as necessary.
+Second-party audits (conducted by purchasing staff) and third-party audits (based on the legal requirements of each country and the requirements of global standard audit standards such as ILO ordinances and RBA) are conducted.

 - Send suggestions for improvement to high-risk suppliers regarding items requiring improvement, and work together to improve their efforts.